 The Company has adopted a written Code applicable to all directors, officers and employees of the Company.
 Directors, officers or employees who have concerns or questions about violations of laws, rules or regulations, or of the Code, are required to report them to the Company's external legal counsel.
 Following the receipt of any complaints submitted hereunder, the Company's external legal counsel will investigate each matter so reported and report to the Board which will take corrective disciplinary actions, if appropriate, up to and including termination of employment.
-The Company's legal counsel.
+The Company encourages all directors, officers, and employees to report promptly any suspected violation of the Code to the Company's legal counsel.
 The Company does not tolerate any retaliation for reports or complaints regarding suspected violations of the Code that were made in good faith.
 There has been no departure from the Code during the Company's most recently completed financial year.